tutek1/DTLabs/08_UI/lab08.md

 ## Main Menu UI
 Duration: hh:mm:ss

 This section will focus on creating a working **Main Menu** using the UI system for our game.
-It will feature a basic background, game name, few buttons, and images.
+It will feature a basic background, game name, a few buttons, and images.

 Please **open** the `UI/MainMenu/main_menu.tscn` scene.

 ### What is already present?
-I have already created a basic UI scene (`Control` node as the root) with a background created from a randomized tilemap, that I have previously used for the **2D puzzle sections**.
+I have already created a basic UI scene (`Control` node as the root) with a background created from a randomized tilemap, which I have previously used for the **2D puzzle sections**.

-I also made a basic empty script with the headers of functions, that will be called by all the different UI buttons, that we will create.
+I also made a basic empty script with the headers of functions, which will be called by all the different main menu buttons.

 > aside positive
-> For more information on how to do this, you can check out the **Lab03 - 2D Platformer** lab, that goes in depth on `TileMaps`.
+> For more information on how to do this, you can check out the **Lab03 - 2D Platformer** lab, which goes in depth on `TileMaps`.

 ### Buttons - UI